 Growth in Popularity of Marathon Running

 Marathon running is popular, but not equally around the world.
-The worldwide growth from 2009 to 2014 was +13.25%.
-Women are picking up faster than men with a growth of +26.90% while men’s participation rate has increased +7.80%.
+The worldwide growth from 2008 to 2018 was +49.43%.
+Women are picking up faster than men with a growth of +56.83% while men’s participation rate has increased +46.91%.

 Top and Bottom Performing Areas

-The world average proportion of women marathon runners is 29.76%.
-Europe’s proportion of women is 21.99%, Northern America is 44.67%, South America is 26.26% and Asia is 27.86%.
+The world average proportion of women marathon runners is 31.36%.
+Europe’s proportion of women is 25.09%, Northern America is 42.59%, South America is 26.94%, and Asia is 18.51%.

 Top and Bottom Performing Areas

-Of the 401,582 marathon results recorded for USA, an amazing 181.319 were women.
-45.15% of all American marathon runners are women.
+Of the 443,878 marathon results recorded for the USA, an amazing 196,586 were women.
+Some 42.59% of all American marathon runners are women.
 This is the highest proportion of women for any country listed in this analysis.
-USA is the most gender equal marathon nation.
+The USA is also the most gender equal marathon nation.
 Looking at the list, Canada comes 2nd with 36.63% women, and then Iceland is 3rd with 35.96% women.
 Those three nations are significantly more gender equal than the rest of the world.
 The 4th most gender equal marathon nation goes to the UK with 32.84% women.

 At the other end of the spectrum, you will find India with only 8.81% of marathon runners being women.
 Switzerland (11.92%) and Spain (13.14%) are also male-dominated marathon nations.
 The Scandinavian nations were expected to have a high proportion of women.
-The proportion of women marathon runners in Scandinavia is lower than the world average.
-Though, higher than the European average.
+However, results show the proportion of women marathon runners in Scandinavia is lower than the world average.
+And, also lower than the European average.

 The World’s Fastest Marathon Nations

-The world’s average finish time of a marathon was 4 hours 21 minutes and 21 seconds in 2014.
-Looking at 2009 to 2014 the time was 4 hours 22 minutes and 5 seconds.
-For men it was 4:13:23 and for women 4:42:33 (29:10 minutes slower).
-On average, marathon runners are being slower.
+The world’s average finish time of a marathon was 4 hours 29 minutes and 53 seconds in 2018.
+On average, marathon runners are being slower year after year.

 The Slowest Nations